Mount Baker Highway is a National Forest Scenic Byway that takes you from I-5 at Bellingham to the top of Mount Baker.

-Also known as State Route 542, the road is not a mountain pass.
-It’s a dead end road that terminates at Mount Baker Ski Area.
+Also known as State Route 542, Mount Baker Highway is not a mountain pass, as you might think.
+It’s a 60-mile dead end road that terminates at Mount Baker Ski Area and continues to Artist Point.
+At over 5,000 ft above sea level, Artist Point is one of the highest paved roads in Washington State.

 The fun really begins once we gain some elevation and leave the ski cabins behind.
 Here the guardrails disappear and the views open up to show the Cascade Range.